Why would a company sell or factor its receivables?

 Benefits of A/R factoring include:

-- Accessible working capital for startups, bank turndowns, and underserved businesses
+- Accessible working capital for startups, bank turndowns, and underserved businesses.

-- Cheaper upfront than Credit Insurance
+- Cheaper upfront than Credit Insurance.

-- Non-recourse factoring exclusive bad debt protection program
+- Non-recourse factoring exclusive bad debt protection program.

-- Flexible financing lines that grow with your business
+- Flexible financing lines that grow with your business without cutting your equity and business capital.

 What is the factoring of your accounts receivable?